 UPDATE Friday Aug.
 10: In advance of the presumed release of their November 2012 solicitations on Monday, Aug.
-13, DC Comics has been teasing some November covers along with some news and creative changes on their official website this week.
+13, DC Comics has been teasing some November covers along with some news and creative changes on their official website this week.- Friday morning DC announced a crossover between the 14th issues of November's Superman, Superboy, and Supergirl called “H’el on Earth," pitting the title characters against a "maniacal alien", H’el.

 Tom DeFalco and guest artists R.B.
 Silva and Rob Lean tackle Superboy #14, which guest stars Supergirl and the Teen Titans.
 Playing off the events of Superman #13, "Superman’s deadliest new foe comes after Kon-El!"Next up is Supergirl #14 by Mike Johnson and Mahmud Asrar, in which Kara meets H’el, but "finds herself agreeing with his pro-Krypton/anti-Earth plans."
 Finally in Superman #14, by Scott Lobdell and Kenneth Rocafort, "the Man of Steel himself will be forced to come face to face with the gang’s worst nightmare: a creature of unknown Kryptonian origin who is not only more powerful than Superman, but is also smarter than Supergirl and more lethal than Superboy.
-How will Superman combat a threat of this magnitude" in-depth conversation with writer Justin Jordan about the series, the team's role in the secret history of the New 52 and clarification of the team's line-up, click on the link. publisher has revealed to retailers is named Baz.
+How will Superman combat a threat of this magnitude" - Here's an exclusive look at the variant cover to November's Team 7 #2.
+For an in-depth conversation with writer Justin Jordan about the series, the team's role in the secret history of the New 52 and clarification of the team's line-up, click on the link. - Next up is the cover to Green Lantern #14, a "Rise of the Third Army" chapter, featuring the mysterious new Lantern the publisher has revealed to retailers is named Baz.

 The issue, by Geoff Johns, Doug Mahnke and Christian Alamy, features the Justice League demanding answers from the new GL after Hal Jordan goes missing.